Mukesh441/ML_end_to_end_project/README.md

 Firstly  the template.py file from the bash using python template.py  the very first step to create all the file structure later you can fill the other fields

+run python setup.py install  for making our src\diamondpriceprediction as a local package check this using the pip list :-- Now I do see the src\diamondpriceprediction as a local package